CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ## Pentax K1000

+### Overview
 The Pentax K1000 is commonly cited as being _the_ most popular student photography camera to ever exist.
+It was manufactured for over 20 years, from 1976 to 1977, and it is estimated that over 3 million were made.
+With it's rugged metal construction, simple controls, and built in light meter, it is easy to see the appeal.
+The camera was typically bundled with a 50/2 lens, but the K mount offers plenty of nicer glass to choose from, including a 50/1.4, an 85/1.7, and a 135/2.8.

+It is simple, it is reliable, and it is cheap.
+It takes perfectly good photos, and if you can pick one up for a budget price, you will not be disappointed.

-In my estimation, it is inferior to the FM or the FM2 in the details.
-The lens release button is cheap and fragile, the max speed it only 1/1000th, it lacks a shutter lock, there is no self timer, there is no view finder display of aperture or shutter speed, the shutter speed dial is significantly less easy to adjust, and at least on my copy, the viewfinder is inferior.
-To it's credit, some people prefer it's needle light meter to the Nikon LEDs.
-However, it also drains lightmeter batteries much more obviously.
+However, if you are looking for the best 35mm SLR shooting experience, this is not it.
+In my estimation, it is inferior to my Nikons in almost every detail.
+The lens release button feels cheap and fragile, the max shutter speed it only 1/1000th, it lacks a shutter lock, there is no self timer, there is no aperture preview, there is no view finder display of aperture or shutter speed, the shutter speed dial is significantly less easy to adjust, and at least on my copy, the viewfinder is inferior.
+While my FMs have both a split prism and a microprism, the K1000 only has a microprism, and in general it feels dimmer and worse.

+To it's credit, some people prefer the Pentax's needle light meter to the Nikon FM and FM2 LEDs.
+However, the Pentax light meter is always on, unlike the Nikon, which is turned off via the film rewind lever.
+You can trick the Pentax light meter into not using as much electricity by using a lens cap, but I still find that my Pentax batteries are always dead, while my Nikons last years.

 Supposedly, if your Pentaprism says AHCO, then it was made in Japan, not Hong Kong.
 However, mine has a sticker on the bottom that clearly says "ASSEMBLED IN HONG KONG".
-With a serial number of 7093688, supposedly mine was made 1982-1983

-I will say that I quite like the central microprism.

-[b]Model[/b]: K1000
-[b]Color of faux leather[/b]:Black

-[b]Location of serial number[/b]: Bottom plate stamped [b]Manufactured/assembled in[/b]: Hong Kong
-[b]Focusing screen[/b]: Microprism
-[b]Location of manufacturing/assembling information:[/b] Bottom plate sticker

-[b]Asahi Optical logo on prism housing[/b]: Yes [b]Asahi name above Pentax name on prism housing[/b]: Yes [b]Asahi Opt.
-Co. engraved on back side of top cover[/b]: Yes [b]"Bump" on top plate near rewind crank[/b]: No

-[b]Top plate[/b]: Metal
-[b]Bottom plate[/b]: Metal
-[b]Battery cover[/b]: Threads

-[b]Weight (without batteries and body cap)[/b]: 606g
-[b]Year of original purchase[/b]: 2017
+Actually, while trying to track down my 50/2 which I'm sure I own for this camera, I discovered that I actually own TWO Pentax K1000s.
+My second must be a newer model, as it only says Pentax on the prism.

+### Tech Specs
+Serial Number: 7093688
+Date: 1982-1983
+Shutter Speeds: 1s - 1/1000
+Lens: SMC Pentax-M 28mm f/3.5, 6873910
+Weight: 606g

 <div class="grid-container grid-2x2">
     <div class="image-div">